View as a PDF.

 IPMBA endeavors to keep abreast of changing technologies, methodologies, and other factors applicable to public safety cycling.
 This includes equipment and devices for use in training and in the field.

 Of interest to certain members within IPMBA has been the request to authorize the use of flat pedals for IPMBA training and approve use during public safety cycling operations.
-IPMBA Treasurer Mike Harris completed this position paper, which was reviewed and approved by the IPMBA Board in May 2016.
+This position paper was reviewed and approved by the IPMBA Board in May 2016.

 IPMBA has identified pedal retention as one of four mandatory pieces of safety equipment, and requires all who participate in IPMBA training to utilize it.
 IPMBA has further recommended that operational guidelines likewise mandate pedal retention for public safety cyclists operating their bicycles in an on-duty capacity.